 The availability of content on the KoreanClass101 channel can vary for non-subscribers, but you can search within the channel to find reading resources for other levels, too, such as this video for advanced reading comprehension.

-Completely aside from the ways that FluentU’s interactive captions and quizzes naturally incorporate reading into the learning process, you can always just click over to the Dialogue tab of any video and read the transcript.
-You’ll find English translations and audio clips for each line right there on the page.
+FluentU is an app and web-based tool that teaches Korean through authentic videos like movie clips and music videos.
+The program’s interactive captions and quizzes naturally incorporate reading into the learning process, and you can always just click over to the Dialogue tab of any video and read the transcript.

 This is a nifty little blog that gives you short, entertaining comics to read with optional English translations beneath them (just hit the “English” option in the menu bar at the top of the page to hide the translations or make them visible).
 The translations include cultural notes—on everything from Korean brands of alcohol and hangover cures, to film, currency and street food.
 Since the comics are isolated into small blocks, you can take your time with them and use the translations and cultural notes to make them into intensive mini-lessons.